paulstothard/helpful_commands/README.md

 ### Merge VCF files in batches

 In this example VCF files are merged in batches by submitting jobs to Slurm using `sbatch`.
-The advantage of this approach is that the merge for each batch of files is performed in parallel, which is much faster than merging all the files sequentially.
+The advantage of this approach is that `bcftools merge` commands are run in parallel, so that results can be obtained more quickly.

 The input files for this example are as follows: